 Modules will provide entry level information and learning on important matters related to running a voluntary sector organisation.
 One of the goals of SCOPE is to build organisational capacity and provide a quality training offering to small organisations that may face economic or geographic barriers to accessing traditional face-to-face training.

-In order to test the e-learning platform, we’re running two pilot phases in Scotland.
-The first took place at the end of 2019, involving 25 individuals – staff, volunteers and trustees.
+In order to test the e-learning platform, we ran two pilot phases in Scotland between November 2019 and Early May 2020.
 We were delighted with the feedback as learners found the content engaging and accessible, and the platform easy to use.
 They thought the modules would be good induction materials for new trustees, volunteers and staff, and could also be used by more established organisations to refresh and reassess the way they do things.
 Learners appreciated how they could do the training where and when it suited them, at home or at work, or even on their commute on a mobile device.

 An innovative feature of the e-learning is the opportunity to gain validation through a digital badge system on completion of the modules.
 This lets learners share their achievements with their peers and potential employers and will be useful on social networks that focus on professional networking and career development.